Bataan: Industries and manufacturing

-Agriculture and Fisheries
+Agriculture and fisheries

 Agriculture and fishery productions are major sources of income for the people of Bataan.
 Productions range from crops, fruits, fish, shellfish and other marine species.
 About 44,000 hectares of land are utilized for farming.
-The top five agricultural crops produced by the province are palay (rice), corn, coconut, mango and banana.
+The top five agricultural crops produced by the province are palay (rice), corn, coconuts, mangoes and bananas.
+The municipalities of Dinalupihan, Hermosa, Orani, Samal, Abucay, Pilar and Orion are the main contributors for agricultural output of the Province.

+Poultry Production

 Bataan is frequently included in the top ten poultry and poultry product producers in the country, it hosts modern poultry dressing and processing plants owned by San Miguel Corporation and Bounty Fresh Chicken.
-The municipalities of Dinalupihan, Hermosa, Orani, Samal, Abucay, Pilar and Orion are the main contributors for agricultural output of the Province.
+Currently, San Miguel Food and Beverage is building a $100-million mega-poultry facility that can house 80-million birds in Brgy.
+Lucanin, Mariveles.

+Fisheries

-Being a peninsula, Bataan is one of the major sources of various marine products in Luzon, that include good quality tilapia, bangus (milkfish), tiger prawn, mud crab, and bivalves such as mussel, oyster and capiz.
+Being a peninsula, Bataan is one of the major sources of various marine products in Luzon, that include good quality tilapia, bangus (milkfish), tiger prawns, mud crabs, and bivalves such as mussels, oysters and capiz shells.

-Commerce and Services
+Commerce and services

 Bataan is in a process of accelerated growth in commercial sector driven mainly by young entrepreneurs and the advent of online commerce.
-Based from the Philippine Statistics Authority, more than 10,000 micro, small and medium enterprises (MSME) are operating in the province.
+Based from the Philippine Statistics Authority, commerce and services account to 32.7%, equivalent to PhP 98.42-billion, of the province's economy.
+In addition, more than 10,000 micro, small and medium enterprises (MSME) are operating in the province.
 With an average of 126 enterprises available per 10,000 people, Bataan is considered as the most enterprising province in Central Luzon.

 The City of Balanga, the capital of Bataan, is the prime commercial hub in the province and hosting several shopping centers notably SM City Bataan, Vista Mall Bataan, Waltermart Balanga, Capitol Square, Galeria Victoria, Center Plaza Mall, Recar Commercial Complex and Ocampo's Megastore.
-In addition, a new shopping mall, Robinsons Place Balanga is expected to start construction soon.
-The municipalities of Dinalupihan, Hermosa, Orani, Mariveles and Orion are considered as secondary commercial hubs.
+The municipalities of Morong, Dinalupihan, Hermosa, Orani, Mariveles and Orion are considered as secondary commercial hubs.
 The rest of the municipalities have established smaller business district enough to support the local demand.

-Information Technology and Business Process Outsourcing
+Information technology and business process outsourcing

 The City of Balanga is one of the twenty-five (25) emerging digital hubs identified by The Digital Cities 2025 program by the Department of Information and Communications Technology (DICT), Information Technology and Business Process Association of the Philippines (IBPAP), and Leechiu Property Consultants, Inc. (LPC).
 It hosts several outsourcing companies such as Genpact, Boston-based start-up Botkeeper, and Australia-based Yoonet.
 While in the town of Mariveles, the Freeport Area of Bataan is now hosting several blockchain and fintech firms.
 The town of Abucay is also being groomed as the province's next Business Process Outsourcing (BPO) hub thru its First Abucay Freeport Inc. which is a declared expansion area of the Authority of the Freeport Area of Bataan and with Cognizant as its first locator.